A tried and tested list of the city’s top spaces for working on the go – complete with laid-back staff and plug sockets a-plenty.

 It was a long time coming, but the revamp was worth the wait.
 Manchester Central Library is now an awe-inspiring cathedral to books, film and archive.
 As public places to work go, the circular reading room is just about unbeatable – particularly for its idiosyncratic echo.
 Put your phone on silent and enjoy people watching as much as the space itself.

-The John Rylands Library, 150 Deansgate, Manchester, Greater Manchester, M3 3EH - Visit now
+John Rylands Research Institute and Library, 150 Deansgate, Manchester, Greater Manchester, M3 3EH - Visit now

 If variety is the spice of life, the gothic architecture of John Rylands Library will not fail to pique your interest.
 Tourists wondering through with magnified mirrors may be a slight turn-off, but the anachronistic joy of working sockets in a 19th Century library, and a silence you won’t find in any coffee shop, makes this a great place to work.